MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/power-automate-setup.md

 ms.date: 10/06/2022
 ms.custom: bap-template
 ---
-# Set Up Power Automate Integration
+# Set Up Power Automate integration

 [!INCLUDE [online_only](../developer/includes/online_only.md)]

 This article describes how to set up Power Automate integration for Business Central users.
-The instructions explain how you can control access to the Power Automate features that let users run flows from inside the Business Central client.
-These features are available in the **Automation** item in the action bar on most list, card, and document pages.
+The instructions explain how you can control access to the Power Automate features that let users create and run instance flows from inside the Business Central client.
+These features are available in the **Automation** action group in the action bar on most list, card, and document pages.

 :::image type="content" source="../developer/media/power-automate-action-intro.png" alt-text="Shows the Automate action in the action bar with expanded actions.":::

-As an administrator, you can hide the **Automation** item and its actions from all users or individual users, as described in this article.
+As an administrator, you can hide the **Automation** action group and its actions from all users or individual users, as described in this article.

 <!--
 > [!IMPORTANT]